AayushBade14/CUDA_Softmax/01_atomic_version/REPORT.md

 2. Compute throughput is moderate (32.62%) as it is doing floating-point divisions.
 This suggests that this kernel is memory-bound.
 3. Theorotical occupancy is 66.67% while we've achieved 58.42%, which is suggesting that this kernel is properly utilizing GPU.

+## Improvements for next version
+1. Replace atomic_add with block-level reduction in shared memory.
+As shared memory allows fast access.
+It'll also reduce finding max and sum complexity from O(n) to O(log2(n)).
+2. Minimize the number of kernel used.
+3. Reduce the number of CPU-GPU data transfers.